RheinMain University of Applied Sciences: Research and PhD Programs

+Since 2017, RheinMain University of Applied Sciences has had the independent right to execute PhD research and award doctorates in the fields of social work and applied computer science, and since 2020, the right to award doctorates in the field of mobility and logistics.
+Two doctoral colleges are also run jointly with Goethe University Frankfurt am Main.

 Campuses

 The campuses of the RheinMain University of Applied Sciences are located in the Rhein Main area, in the west of Germany.

 Wiesbaden

 The study location Wiesbaden consists of three campuses.